And this is your undocumented anchorman, Mark Stein, sitting in.

 Thank you so much, Mark.

-I just wanted to say that I'm calling about the Aurora atrocity, and I feel like the American people deserve some consistency during times like this, um, coming from our leadership.
+I just wanted to say that I'm calling about the Aurora atrocity, and I feel like the American people deserve some consistency during times like this, coming from our leadership.

-Um he said something to the effect of the people in Aurora were terrorized.
+He said something to the effect of the people in Aurora were terrorized.

-And you know, I think back to what happened back at Fort Hood and how that word seemed to be faux pas.
+And, you know, I think back to what happened back at Fort Hood and how that word seemed to be faux pas.

-You know, I know he's been trying to um uh get off his teleprompter, so maybe he just wasn't thinking before he was speaking if he was not using a teleprompter.
+So maybe he just wasn't thinking before he was speaking if he was not using a teleprompter.

-But I you know, I think that it's we either need to not be allowed to say that word, and of course I'm all for free speech, but you know, it's kind of like top-down leadership.
+But I, you know, I think that we either need to not be allowed to say that word.

-Yeah, what is it?
+You know, what is it?

 Is it sure or is it not?

-Terror terrorism targets people who have nothing to do with whatever your beef is.
+Terrorism targets people who have nothing to do with whatever your beef is.

-Terrorism targets the people on on the bus.
+Terrorism targets the people on the bus.

-Uh and that is terrifying.
+And that is terrifying.

-He's not a terrorist, by which they mean he's not a card-carrying member of Al Qaeda, because Al Qaeda doesn't have card-carrying members.
+He's not a terrorist, by which they mean he's not a card-carrying member of al-Qaeda, because Al-Qaeda doesn't have card-carrying members.

-So every time they do that, they're actually trying to m mislead you and they're trying to distract you from what the story is.
+So every time they do that, they're actually trying to mislead you and they're trying to distract you from what the story is in the case of Major Hood.

-He d pay no attention to anything he may have written, anything he may have said.
+Pay no attention to anything he may have written, anything he may have said.

 There is no broader context to this man's act.

-Uh there were lots of broader context.
+There were lots of broader contexts.

-But they said, Oh no, no, this means nothing.
+But they said, oh, no, no, this means nothing.

 Don't pay any attention to him.

-He's just one guy, one lone crazy one lone wolf.
+He's just one guy, one lone crazy, one lone wolf.

 Lone wolf was the phrase they were using.

-There's all they're all lone wolves.
+They're all lone wolves.

-The panty woman bombers a lone wolf, the Times Square bombers a lone wolf.
+The Times Square bombers are lone wolf.

 They all belong to the amalgamated union of lone wolves.